zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/README.md

 # Build Integration with Oracle SOA

-## Building application connectivity and service orchestration using SOA Suite
+## Service Connectivity and Orchestration using Oracle SOA

 ## Overview